-A resume is a one- or two-page document that tells an employer about your skills, education, and experience.
-Think of it as your personal advertisement—it helps you stand out and get invited for an interview.
+A resume is a document that tells an employer about your skills, education, and experience.
+For entry level positions, it's typically 1-page in length.
+Think of it as your personal advertisement.
+It helps you stand out and get invited for an interview.
 Even if you haven’t had a paid job before, a resume helps show what makes you a great candidate.

 If you’re new to work, don’t worry!
 Your resume can include: